Ruddle/Fomos/README.md

 Apps do not need a standard library, any OS functionality is given to the app through the _Context_.

-the _Context_ is mostly a pointer to a bag of
+the _Context_ is mostly a pointer to a bag of kernel functionnalities

 ```rust
 pub extern "C" fn